AMIR34A/TwitterBotV2/README.md

 # Used libraries :
 >[TelegramBot](https://github.com/TelegramBots/Telegram.Bot) <br/>
 >[Tweetinvi](https://github.com/linvi/tweetinvi) <br/>
-Also I have use EF and SQL Server in this project.
+Also I have used EF and SQL Server in this project.